 In summary, the aim of doing extra work on core skills required for numerical, verbal or non-verbal reasoning should be to develop strong thinking skills which will benefit a student in many ways as they progress through school.
 If the extra work is too stressful, the benefit is likely to be lost.
 Start sooner rather than later, so you can keep the process of learning and challenging the mind an enjoyable experience.

-Recommended resources for building core skills
+Some recommended resources for building core skills

 Daily Maths Worksheets covering topics such as mental and written methods of Addition, Subtraction, Multiplication, Division, Time, Money, Number Sequences etc.